 When was Columbia University Press founded?

-Columbia University Press was founded in May 1893 within New York City.
-The institution emerged from Columbia University to serve academic needs.
+Columbia University Press was founded in May 1893 in New York City.
+It is affiliated with Columbia University and publishes titles in the humanities and sciences.

 Short answers, pulled from the story.

-Columbia University Press was founded in May 1893 within New York City.
-The institution emerged from Columbia University to serve academic needs.
+Columbia University Press was founded in May 1893 in New York City.
+It is affiliated with Columbia University and publishes titles in the humanities and sciences.